MGI-tech-bioinformatics/SuperPlus/split_barcode/README.md

-# Split_SingleTube_reads.pl
+#run_split_unsort_filter.sh

-Split barcode for stLFR reads.
+Split barcode and filter for stLFR reads.

-Usage: perl Split_SingleTube_reads.pl barcode.list barcode_RC.list read_1.fq.gz read_2.fq.gz readLength outputprefix

-Example: perl Split_SingleTube_reads.pl barcode.list barcode_RC.list read_1.fq.gz read_2.fq.gz 100 split_read
+You need to change Reads1 Reads2 and Output.